samiralam/rules-compendium/docs/dmg/5-creating-campaigns/index.md

 One way to ensure your campaign’s longevity is to come up with three compelling conflicts you can create adventures around.
 Introduce these conflicts early in the campaign.
 As the campaign unfolds, focus adventures on different conflicts to keep the players’ excitement high.

 Use the Campaign Conflicts tracking sheet to record your campaign’s conflicts (with room to add details or notes).
 A conflict can be as big or as small as you like, and it’s nice to have at least one conflict that can be resolved quickly.
 Each conflict should involve the adventurers against some antagonistic force, though you can also create conflicts between two powerful forces without necessarily knowing which force (if either) the adventurers will align themselves with.
-The “Flavors of Fantasy” section below provides examples of conflicts that reinforce particular themes.
+The "Flavors of Fantasy" section below provides examples of conflicts that reinforce particular themes.

 If a conflict reaches a satisfying end before the end of the campaign, create a new conflict to replace it.
 You can also replace conflicts that don’t resonate with your players as well as conflicts you’re having trouble building adventures around.